-You can select specific objects and reports on Salesforce, download them as a CSV, XLXS, or XLS file, and open them on Google Sheets to export your data.
+You can select specific Salesforce objects and reports, download them as a CSV, XLXS, or XLS file, and open them on Google Sheets to export your data.

 An easier method is to use a data connector app, which simplifies and even automates some parts of pulling up Salesforce data into a Google spreadsheet.

 However, the best method is the one that facilitates your preference and business needs and, in turn, streamlines connecting Salesforce to Google Sheets for you.